Statistical topological data analysis using persistence landscapes

-\section{Landscape distance and stability}
+\section{Landscape Distance and Stability}

 In this section we define the landscape distance and use it to show that the persistence landscape is a stable summary statistic.
 We also show that the landscape distance gives lower bounds for the bottleneck and Wasserstein distances.
-We defer the proofs of Theorems \ref{thm:inf-stability}, \ref{thm:inf-bound} and \ref{thm:stability} to the appendix.
+We defer the proofs of the results of this section to the appendix.

 Let $M$ and $M'$ be persistence modules as defined in Section~\ref{sec:pm} and let $\lambda$ and $\lambda'$ be their corresponding persistence landscapes as defined in Section~\ref{sec:landscape}.
 For $1 \leq p \leq \infty$, define the \emph{$p$-landscape distance} between $M$ and $M'$ by